miketang84/rusoda/README.md

-Dagou is a cms system written in Rust.
+Rusoda is a forum/blog/portal/cms integrated system written in Rust.